eh3rrera/ocpj8-notes/03-Generics-and-Collections/1-Create-and-use-a-generic-class.md

 #Create and use a generic class
-Generics introduce the concept of type variable.
-Type variable are delimited by angle brackets and follow the class (or the interface) name:
+Generics introduce the concept of a type variable.
+Type variables are delimited by angle brackets and follow the class (or the interface) name:
 ````java
 class Test<T> {
   void m(T arg) { /** Do something with the argument of type T */ }
 }
 ````
-Type variables are really parameters that provide information to the compiler so it can check types.
-In the example above, class *Test* works with an object of type T, the same types that takes method *m*.
+Type variables are parameters that provide information to the compiler so it can check types.
+In the example above, class *Test* works with an object of type T, the same type that takes method *m*.
 Here's how we will use it:
 ````java
 Test<String> t1 = new Test<>();
 t1.m("a");